ahtesham007/Sign-to-text-GUI-/README.md

-# Deaf & Dumb Assistant
+# Deaf & Mute Assistant
 A complete Project for dumb & deaf having hearing impairment.
 Deaf & Dumb Assistant.

 Models used in this project are available here :